NeonGamerBot-QK/public-my-notes/hackclub.md

 - scrapbook
 - ~~hackclub imap reader for quick verification codes. - make it in [coffeescript](https://coffeescript.org/)~~ 50%
 - _zeon related task see [this](./zeon.md)_
-- make a hackclub slack bot which gets the hourly weather @ hackclub hq - still need to do the /info cmd
+- ~~make a hackclub slack bot which gets the hourly weather @ hackclub hq - still need to do the /info cmd~~ done
   > notes: Location = Shelburne, VT